irvAng/contact-manager/README.md

 The Contact Manager project is a work I did for W3C's introductory course to JavaScript (see below for orginal version).
 My version of the project adds the following functionalities:

--Improvement of the CSS
+- Improvement of the CSS

--Added delete feature, trash bin icon, and hover on trash bin cell.
+- Added delete feature, trash bin icon, and hover on trash bin cell.

--Use of dataset.id for the trash bin listener.
+- Use of dataset.id for the trash bin listener.

--Search form, which also reduces the table as it is typed into it.
+- Search form, which also reduces the table as it is typed into it.

--Sortable header using different sort algorithms.
+- Sortable header using different sort algorithms.

 #### -A live version of the contact manager can as well be found here: [Contact manager - CodePen](https://codepen.io/ialuna/pen/eyZYRJ?editors=0010). or here [in GitHub](https://irvang.github.io/contact-manager/).